-Any purchase or sale of cryptocurrencies is basically a taxable transaction.
-Any person who earns profits from trading cryptocurrencies will, save for certain retention periods, be liable to pay taxes.
+Any purchase or sale of cryptocurrencies is basically a taxable transaction in Germany.
+Any person who earns profits from trading cryptocurrencies will, save for certain holding periods, be liable to pay taxes.

 However, it would be unusual for a buyer to purchase all cryptocurrencies at once and then to also resell them at once.
 In most cases, the positions will rather be built up over a certain period of time and then be resold successively.
 In such case, the question arises as to how to calculate the profit or loss from individual sales transactions.